7 Year-End Tax Planning Strategies

-As we approach the end of the year, review these last-minute moves to potentially reduce your tax bill for 2020.
+As we approach the end of the year, review these last-minute moves to potentially reduce your tax bill for 2020 and beyond.
 While some of these planning strategies may look familiar, the Coronavirus Aid, Relief, and Economic Security (CARES) Act and other COVID-related relief have introduced new techniques you may want to consider.
 Consider these seven planning ideas in consultation with your tax advisor.

 Strategy 1: Accelerate payment of deferred payroll taxes